edgeless-project/edgeless/README.md

 - the dataplane is limited within a single orchestration domain and realized through a full-mesh interconnection between all the nodes;
 - the ε-BAL is a mere skeleton with no logic;
-- the ε-CON only supports a single orchestration domain and does not perform any kind of admission control;
+- the ε-CON allocates all the functions/resources of a workflow together to the same domain;
 - no workflow-level annotations are supported;
 - the payload of events is not encrypted;
-- the configuration of the ε-CON is read from a file and cannot be modified (e.g., it is not possible to add an orchestration domain);
 - there is no persistence of the soft states of the various components.

 The full list of issues is tracked on